Trail to the Caves

-Timpanogos Cave National Monument also contains two picnic areas on the banks of American Fork Creek, a short nature trail and a visitor center from which tickets for the cave tours are purchased (2014 prices are $7 per adult, $5 per child age 6-15 and $3 for those age 3-5).
-The tours have a maximum of 20 per group and take about 40 minutes.
-As waiting space at the cave entrance is limited, visitors are given a suggested time at which to start the hike; on some popular days, all places may be taken by early afternoon and advance reservations are recommended.
-The usual time for hiking the 1.5 mile trail is given as 1.5 hours but it can be done in around 40 minutes.
-The path is consistently steep from the beginning, climbing up the crumbing igneous rocks of the canyon - composed mainly of quartzite and dolomite.
-Rock falls are common, especially in winter, and as a consequence stopping is not allowed on some parts of the trail deemed to be most at risk.
-There are various numbered points of interest along the route, mostly rocks and plants.
-The path offers grand views of American Fork Canyon, especially to the southwest - towards Provo and the desert beyond.
+Timpanogos Cave National Monument also contains two picnic areas on the banks of American Fork Creek, a short nature trail and a visitor center from where tickets for the cave tours are purchased.
+2016 prices are $8 per adult, $6 per child aged 6-15 and $4 for those aged 3-5.
+The tours accommodate a maximum of 16 people per group and take about 50 minutes.
+As waiting space at the cave entrance is limited, visitors are given a suggested time to start the hike; on some popular days, all places may be taken by early afternoon and advance reservations are recommended.
+The usual time for hiking the paved, 1.5 mile trail is given as 1.5 hours but it can be done in around 40 minutes.
+The path is consistently steep from the beginning, climbing up the crumbing igneous rocks of the canyon - composed mainly of quartzite and dolomite; rock falls are common, especially in winter, and as a consequence stopping is not allowed on some parts of the trail deemed to be most at risk.
+There are several numbered points of interest along the route, mostly rocks and plants, while signs also mark progress up the hillside, at quarterly intervals, and warn against various dangers including rattlesnakes and falling rocks.
+The path offers grand views of American Fork Canyon, especially to the southwest, towards Provo and the desert flats beyond.
 Conditions are especially atmospheric in early fall, as the trees begin to display their bright red and orange colors, and the tops of the mountains are often hidden by low cloud.
-Deteriorating weather closes the caves from late October to May.
+Deteriorating weather closes the trail and the caves from late October to May.

 Inside the Caves

-Inside, the passageways are mostly quite narrow but with a few large chambers; all are subtly, rather dimly illuminated by lamps operated by timer switches, so as not to damage the formations by constant light; as a result, photography is quite difficult and long exposures are needed.
-The artificial tunnels have doors to prevent draughts and maintain a high moisture level - water is a vital part of the ecosystem, dripping from above creating new spaeleotherms and collecting in numerous pools.
+Inside, the passageways are mostly quite narrow but open out to a few large chambers; all are subtly, rather dimly illuminated by lamps operated by timer switches, so as not to damage the formations by constant light; as a result, photography is quite difficult and long exposures are needed.
+The temperature in all the caves is around 45°F. The constructed tunnels have doors to prevent draughts and maintain a high moisture level, since water is a vital part of the ecosystem, dripping from above creating new speleothems and collecting in numerous pools.
 Helicites form by capillary action and are unusual because they are unaffected by gravity, growing randomly in all directions.
-Mostly pure white, some have bluish tints caused by nickel impurities.
+Mostly pure white, some have yellowish tints caused by nickel impurities.
 Other features are the usual stalagmites and stalactites, plus draperies and flowstones - large scale rippled deposits that resemble solidified waterfalls or cascades of rock.
-Wildlife underground is quite limited - just bats, crickets and spiders; the pack rats that once occupied the caves have disappeared since the entrances were sealed.
+Wildlife underground is quite limited, generally just bats, crickets and spiders; the pack rats that once occupied the caves have disappeared since the entrances were sealed.
+The caves are exited via an artificial tunnel that emerges a few hundred feet east of the entrance.

 Timpanogos Cave Hotels